omouren/DocumentIdFormBundle/README.md

 # DocumentIdFormBundle
 Provides the form type "document_id"
-Based on the work of Gregwar
+Based on the work of [Gregwar : FormBundle](https://github.com/Gregwar/FormBundle)

 Installation
 ============